junxit/us-congress-bills-115/metadata.md

 - 2018-01-17 — Motion to reconsider laid on the table Agreed to without objection.
 - 2018-01-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 5 (Roll no. 22). (text: CR 1/16/2018 H178-180)
 - 2018-01-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 412 - 5 (Roll no. 22).(text: CR 1/16/2018 H178-180)
+- 2018-01-18 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.